Tribute of the Three Cows: Ceremony

 Following this, one of the representatives of Barétous places his or her right hand on the boundary marker; a representative from Roncal follows by placing his or hers on top of it, and so on, until all representatives have placed their right hands on the boundary marker.
 The last one to place his hand is the mayor of Isaba, who then utters the following words:

 All those witnessing the ceremony repeat the same words.

-The representatives of Roncal are then presented with the three cows, which are then examined by the veterinarian of Isaba, who must certify they are healthy.
-Afterwards, the cows are divided amongst the towns and villages of the valley of Roncal: two cows are given to the town of Isaba, whilst the other one is given in alternating fashion to the villages of Uztarroz, Urzainqui, and Garde.
+The representatives of Roncal are then presented with the three cows, which are then examined by the veterinarian of Isaba, who must certify that the cows are healthy.
+Afterward, the cows are divided amongst the towns and villages of the valley of Roncal: two cows are given to the city of Isaba, whilst the other one is given in alternating fashion to the villages of Uztarroz, Urzainqui, and Garde.

 Following that, the mayor of Isaba hands over a receipt to the representatives of Barétous, and proceeds to name four guards for the passeries (the communal pastures established by the treaty) of Ernaz and Leja, who are then sworn over.
-He then asks all those having any objection to step forward and make it.
+He then asks any persons having any objections to step forward and declare them.

 Once the ceremony is over, the minutes of the ceremony are readied by the secretary, and they are certified and signed by the representatives of Roncal and Barétous.
 Guests of honour usually sign the minutes as witnesses.
-Afterwards, all those gathered celebrate a communal meal where they eat stewed lamb.
+Afterward, everyone gathers to share a communal meal where they eat stewed lamb.

-Owing to the 1990s mad cow disease scandal, Spain and France banned mutual exports of non-quarantined cattle, so nowadays the cows involved in the tribute are returned to Barétous after the ceremony, and the tribute is paid for in money instead, amounting to the value of three cows.
+Owing to the 1990s mad cow disease scandal, Spain and France banned mutual exports of non-quarantined cattle, so nowadays, the cows involved in the tribute are returned to Barétous after the ceremony, and the tribute is paid in money instead, amounting to the value of three cows.